-Asus Zenfone AR combines Google Tango and Daydream VR in one
+Asus ZenFone AR combines Google Tango and Daydream VR in one

 If you've ever wanted to try virtual or augmented reality, Asus has a phone that does both.
 It also might hint at where more phones are likely to be headed over the next few years.

-Previously leaked by Qualcomm, the Asus Zenfone AR is indeed real, and coming later this year.
-The Zenfone is compatible with Google's Daydream View VR headset and apps, but it also has a revamped tri-camera system that can achieve depth sensing 3D scanning and augmented reality through Google Tango.
+Previously leaked by Qualcomm, the Asus ZenFone AR is indeed real and coming later this year (by the end of the second quarter, in fact -- no pricing details yet).
+The phone is compatible with Google's Daydream View VR headset and apps, but it also has a revamped tri-camera system that can achieve depth sensing 3D scanning and augmented reality through Google Tango.

 The only other Tango phone in existence is the Lenovo Phab 2 Pro, a huge 6-plus-inch monster phone we reviewed last year and had mixed feelings about.
 Tango's AR is promising, but it's a work in progress.